Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 You're in the strongest position of anyone reading this page.
 GLP-1 medications were originally designed for type 2 diabetes, and both semaglutide (Ozempic/Rybelsus) and tirzepatide (Mounjaro) are FDA-approved for it.
 That means:

 Your move: Talk to your doctor or endocrinologist about Ozempic or Mounjaro first.
-If cost is a barrier even with insurance, a supervised telehealth program like MEDVi can provide compounded semaglutide at $179/first month with physician oversight — but explore your coverage options first.
+If cost is still a barrier even with insurance, a supervised cash-pay telehealth program can provide compounded semaglutide with clinician oversight — Embody from $99 the first month, or MEDVi from $179 — but explore your coverage options first.

 If You Have Heart Disease or High Cardiovascular Risk